maudnals/questions/other.md

 original state.

 ## GOTCHAS
 * when a prop is not passed, it fails silently.
 Just nothing displayed or called.

+## How to keep a lower-level component stateless?
+* State remains in the container component
+* Keep the inner component functional
+* If an event from inside the functional component needs to change state, e.g. change its age:
+  ** gddg